Your Cart

 Drugs & Alcohol (Substance Abuse)

 Substance abuse is a major issue for many teenagers, with peer pressure and easy access to drugs and alcohol being significant risk factors.
 For example, a teenager may try drugs or alcohol as a way to fit in with a group of friends who use them.
 In fact, every single day, teenagers under the influence of alcohol or other substances are involved in vehicle accidents.
-Leading to another more serious topic when it comes to parenting teens.
+This leads to another more serious topic when it comes to parenting teens.
 Parents can help their teens avoid substance abuse by discussing the dangers, monitoring their behavior, and seeking professional help if necessary.

 Social Media